skyflowapi/skyflow-iOS/README.md

     ]
 }
 ```
-**Note:** Successful and failed records are both returned in the same `records` array, each carrying its own `httpCode`.
+**Note:** See the [Error Handling Reference](#error-handling-reference) for how successful and failed records are distinguished in this array, and how whole-request failures are shaped.

 #### Sample partial error response:
-Successful and failed records are both returned together in the same `records` array, each carrying its own `httpCode`:
 ```json
 {
     "records": [